ahilbers/renewable_test_PSMs/README.md

 If you use this repository in your own research, please cite the following paper and dataset:

-- AP Hilbers, DJ Brayshaw, A Gandy (2020, *in review*).
-Quantifying demand and weather uncertainty in power system models using the *m* out of *n* bootstrap. [arXiv:1912.10326](https://arxiv.org/abs/1912.10326).
+- AP Hilbers, DJ Brayshaw, A Gandy (2020).
+Efficient quantification of the impact of demand and weather uncertainty in power system models. *IEEE Transactions on Power Systems. [doi:10.1109/TPWRS.2020.3031187](https://doi.org/10.1109/TPWRS.2020.3031187).

 - HC Bloomfield, DJ Brayshaw, A Charlton-Perez (2020).
 MERRA2 derived time series of European country-aggregate electricity demand, wind power generation and solar power generation.
 University of Reading.
 Dataset. doi:[10.17864/1947.239](https://doi.org/10.17864/1947.239).